 RG: How many children did she have?

 P: Six.
 Yeah, and with each child she only had 3 months paid maternity leave, but for me I am getting my education.
-I have so many opportunities to make a name for myself and just do whatever I want even though I have two children, and I get to stay home with my children for 10 months now, so it’s just…yeah.
+I have so many opportunities to make a name for myself and just do whatever I want even though I have two children, and I get to stay home with my children for 10 months now.

-RG: You said the gender roles said your grandmother was kind of put into more rigidly; do you feel like you’re as bound to those nowadays as she was back then?
+RG: You said the gender roles your grandmother was kind of put into more rigidly…do you feel like you’re as bound to those nowadays as she was back then?

 P: She did everything in her home.
 My grandfather always worked outside, and I don’t think he was a big part of the upbringing.

 RG: Your grandfather was not as involved in the child rearing as it is today?

 P: No no no. We are so equal, me and my husband.
 It’s just divided 50-50.
 Everything in the home and then the children’s lives… I couldn’t do it if I didn’t have him.
 It’s so hard, as you know.

 RG: Agreed, we both have wonderful husbands that are very heavily involved with our children’s’ lives and help take care of them.
 My next question is how has the maternity and paternity policies in Iceland affected your family?